infinitepower18/Homepage-MobileSafari/README.md

 ## Translations

+Community translations are welcome.
 The locale file is located in `Homepage/Resources/Localizable.xcstrings`.
 If your language isn't yet supported, it will fallback to English.

 If you are editing with Xcode, make sure you are using the latest version of Xcode 16.